WHY DO WHALES BEACH?

 One should also consider that there will be various degrees of injury.
 Some pods might suffer slight barosinusitis and recover much sooner than other pods that may not survive long enough to beach themselves.

 Drop off edges along continental shelves, and the tall peaks of undersea volcanoes are prime feeding grounds for pelagic odontocete.
-Compressions and rarefactions (longitudinal p-waves) coming up from an earthquake at the base of these mountains, or from the continental shelf might be especially dangerous for a diving pod for several reasons.
+Compressions and rarefactions (longitudinal p-waves) coming up these inverted cone shapes from an earthquake at the base of these mountains, or from the continental shelf might be especially dangerous for a diving pod for several reasons.
 For one, the pod would be expected to be closer to the rock-water interface.
-If so, the transparency factor might increase the intensity of such pressure waves.
+If so, the anomalous transparency might increase the intensity of such pressure waves.
 Again, much is still to be discovered.

 During a typical shallow magnitude 6 earthquake with lightning fast acceleration, the increase in water pressure might reach ~2,000 psi above ambient one meter off the rocky bottom.
 When the seabed suddenly snaps back to its undisturbed position, the sudden jerk downward creates a negative pressure pulse called a rarefaction phase.